yadage/adage/README.md

-# Adage - A DAG Execetuor
+# Adage - A DAG Executor

 This is a small experimental package to see how one could describe workflows that are not completely known at definition time.